MrJul/ReSharper.EnhancedTooltip/README.md

 What's ReSharper.EnhancedTooltip?
 --------------
-It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) 8.2 that colorizes the tooltip as well as the parameter information popup.
+It's a plugin for [JetBrains ReSharper](http://www.jetbrains.com/resharper/) 8.2 that enhances the tooltip and parameter information popup.

+- Colorizes tooltips and parameter information popups for C#.
+- Displays icons for identifiers and issues in the tooltip.
+- Uses the colors and font configured in Visual Studio.
+- When working with JetBrains annotations, can display [CanBeNull] and [NotNull] attributes.
+- Everything is configurable.

 Installation
 ------------